 Plants for Shade

-Shady areas present a challenge when it comes to what to plant.
+Shady areas present a challenge.
 Books, magazines and TV all make it look so easy, when in reality getting plants to grow in the shade is more difficult and there are less to choose from.
 The saying "the right plant in the right place" comes true, especially when planting into a shady area.

 The plants on this page, and the various links, are all plants which either prefer shade, or will adapt to growing in it, and many are easy to grow.
-Moreover, specialist growers have bred roses and clematis that grow well in partial shade, which are not specifically listed but worth checking out.
-I have successfully grown a lemon coloured rose in a very shady area which was purchased from David Austin Roses, and specifically recommended to grow in shade, which it did.
+In addition, specialist growers have bred varieties of roses and clematis to thrive in partial shade, which are not specifically listed here, but worth checking out on their websites.
+I have successfully grown a lemon coloured rose in a shady area which was purchased from David Austin Roses, and specifically recommended for growing in shade, which it did.

 Plants tolerant of dense shade tend to be foliage plants.
 There are varieties of Hosta which are very shade tolerant.
 Many ferns will grow in shade and will also tolerate dry shade, which can be hard to accommodate.